 The growth in the banking sector has drastically changed the paying habits of people.
 It wasn’t long ago when people only dealt with hard cash.
 Queuing in banks to withdraw the smallest amount of money also wasn’t unusual.
 But today, more and more Nepali people find it convenient to carry plastic money in their wallets instead of hard cash.

-Mobile and Online Banking
+Mobile and Internet Banking in Nepal

-The history of banking in Nepal has taken a swift jump with the implementation of mobile and online banking.
+The history of banking in Nepal has taken a swift jump with the implementation of mobile banking and internet banking.
 The technological evolution has further enabled people to better utilize the banking services.
 In case of Nepal, Kumari Bank was the initiator of internet banking.
 It started its e-banking services in 2002.
 And soon was accompanied by Laxmi Bank with its mobile (SMS) banking in 2004.

-Although banks played a major role in the emergence of mobile transaction, it was ‘Fonepay’, a service offered by F1 Soft International which brought a revolution in the early 2000s.
+Although banks played a major role in the emergence of mobile transaction, it was Fonepay, a service offered by F1 Soft International which brought a revolution in the early 2000s.
 Not only did it provide SMS banking but also enabled people to receive remittance through mobile phones.
 Another company that enabled banks to provide mobile banking system was HelloPaisa.
 It was founded in 2009 to help bank clients in paying bills, sending/receiving money within Nepal, receiving money from abroad, and purchasing airtime for their mobile phones or making merchant payments.

 With the global business trend and need of payment gateway for the growth of digital commerce, F1 Soft International introduced eSewa which brought a new and innovative concept in Nepali financial market.
 With eSewa customers could pay their bills online regardless of their choice of banks.
 It became a quick hit as people would rather make an online account and pay their bills than standing in a queue for hours to pay their electricity or phone bills.
 Currently, eSewa has partnered with most of the commercial banks in the country and partnered with various vendors which accept payment through eSewa.